 Vallejo Ferry Terminal Reconfiguration Project

-• Eliminate the need for costly dredging with $21 million saved in 20 years
+• Reduces the need for dredging frequency from every 2-3 year cycle to every 20+ years saving approximately $21 million in 20 years

 • Reduces environmental disturbance